seattleflu/website/README.md

         "plugins": ["@babel/plugin-proposal-class-properties"],

+* `ReferenceError: regeneratorRuntime is not defined`, run:

+        npm install --save-dev babel-polyfill

-* `ReferenceError: regeneratorRuntime is not defined`, then add the following line to the top of the culprit React (JSX) file:
+    Then add the following line to the top of the culprit React (JSX) file:

     ```js
         import "babel-polyfill";